Courses

 SearchIcon

-What are the Three Laws of Motion?
+What are Newton's Laws of Motion?

-The Three Laws of Motion are:
+The Three Newtons Laws of Motion are:

-1. Newton’s first law - Newton's first law of motion states that, if a body is in the state of rest or is moving with a constant speed in a straight line, then the body will remain in the state of rest or keep moving in the straight line, unless and until it is acted upon by an external force.
+1. Newton’s first law (Law of Inertia) - Newton's first law of motion states that, if a body is in the state of rest or is moving with a constant speed in a straight line, then the body will remain in the state of rest or keep moving in the straight line, unless and until it is acted upon by an external force.

-3. Newton’s third law - According to Newton's third law of motion, to every action, there is always an equal and opposite reaction.
+3. Newton’s third law (Action-Reaction) - According to Newton's third law of motion, to every action, there is always an equal and opposite reaction.

-First Law of Motion
+First Law of Motion (Law of Inertia)

 This property of a body unable to change its state is called Inertia.
 Galileo Galilei first formulated the law of inertia for the horizontal motion of planet Earth.
-Later on, it was generalized to René Descartes.
+Later on, it was generalised to René Descartes.
 Before Galileo, it was believed that a force is required to keep a body moving.
 Galileo deduced that a body can't change its state unless acted by force (like friction).

 The state of motion or rest cannot be changed without applying force.
 If a body is moving in a particular direction, it will keep moving in that direction, until an external force is applied to stop it.

-Second Law of Motion
+Second Law of Motion (F=MA)

 Newton's second law gives a quantitative description of force.
 The momentum of a body is equivalent to the product of its mass and velocity.
 To speak, momentum is a vector quantity having both velocity and magnitude.
-When force is applied to a body, it can either change its momentum or its velocity or both.
+When force is applied to a body, it can either change its momentum, its velocity or both.
 Newton's second law of motion is one of the most important laws of classical physics.

 For a body of constant mass m, Newton's law formula is given as,